cloudposse/terraform-aws-eks-node-group/MIGRATION.md

 this module up to current Cloud Posse standards.
 Code changes will likely be needed and node groups will likely need to be recreated.
-We strongly recommend enabling `create_before_destroy` if you have not already, as in general it provides a better upgrade path whenever an upgrade or change in confguration requires an node group to be replaced.
+We strongly recommend enabling `create_before_destroy` if you have not already, as in general it provides a better upgrade path whenever an upgrade or change in configuration requires a node group to be replaced.

 ### Terraform Version

 Terraform version 1.0 is out.
-Before that, there was Terraform version 0.15, then 0.14, then 0.13 and so on.
+Before that, there was Terraform version 0.15, 0.14, 0.13 and so on.
 The v0.25.0 release of this module allows you to try to use it with Terraform 0.13, but if it fails, we are not going to do anything about it.
 That version is old and has lots of known issues.
 There are hardly any breaking changes between Terraform 0.13 and 1.0, so please upgrade to the latest Terraform version before raising any issues about this module.

-### Behavoir changes
+### Behavior changes

 - Previously, EBS volumes were left with the default value of `delete_on_termination`, which is `true` for EKS AMI root volumes.
 Now the default EBS volume has it set to `true` explicitly.
 - Previously, the Instance Metadata Service v1 (IMDSv1) was enabled by default, which is considered a security risk.
 Now it is disabled by default.
 Set `metadata_http_tokens_required` to `false` to leave IMDSv1 enabled.